 This timer sets the amount of time the radio needs to remain in the Man Down condition before the Emergency alarm is transmitted.
+When the Post-Alert Timer is initiated, the radio alerts the user with an audible tone and displays the "Man-Down" text.

-See Exiting Man Down Feature on page 121 to exit Man Down feature.
+See Exiting Man Down Feature on page 98 to exit Man Down feature.